Classic Shortbread Cookie Recipe

 The goal with shortbread is to not overwork the dough.
 You want ripples of butter throughout the flour mixture.
 When baked the water from the butter evaporates and creates airy pockets that give a flaky texture to this classic shortbread cookie recipe.

-Cut these easy shortbread cookies into squares when warm with a sharp knife and then let completely cool before taking them out of the pan.
+- Cut these easy shortbread cookies into squares when warm with a sharp knife and then let them completely cool before taking them out of the pan.
 Unlike many cookies, shortbread tastes best cold.

 How to make rolled shortbread cookies

-Instead of placing in a baking dish, sprinkle your clean counter with flour and a little on your rolling pin and gently roll the dough out to about a 1/2″ thickness.
+- Instead of placing it in a baking dish, sprinkle your clean counter with flour and a little on your rolling pin and gently roll the dough out to about a 1/2″ thickness.

 what type of flour is best for shortbread?